Putting the finishing touches on Clemson's best recruiting class

 There is a lot going on in Clemson this week.
 A lot.

 Clemson plays the first home softball game in program history Wednesday and baseball gets underway this weekend with a three-game series.
 Softball plays four games in three days over the weekend while Clemson basketball plays at Pitt Wednesday and hosts Louisville Saturday.
 Add in the other sports and it’s going to be a busy week.
 Before we start on our previews of football’s spring practice, I wanted to put the wraps on the Tigers’ 2020 recruiting class with a few notes and some odds and ends.
 I had a friend send me a text last week who said he was bothered that Georgia edged out Clemson for the top spot in the class, and while I didn’t want to actually laugh out loud at the statement, I did send him the ubiquitous LOL back and told him that Dabo Swinney thinks this might be his best class and, not that it matters, I agree.
 Working for TigerNet as the Senior Writer AND doing the majority of the recruiting work (the only person in Clemson that does both) allows me to get a first-hand look at most of these prospects long before they arrive on campus.
 I make my way to the Nike regionals around the area, see them in Swinney’s high school camp in June, see them play their games in the fall and see the top prospects at The Opening in July.
 I have told anyone that will listen that, to me, this is the best recruiting class I’ve ever seen.
-Yes, they are all good players (some will be great), but this class brings is more to the table than just their athletic ability.
+Yes, they are all good players (some will be great), but this class brings more to the table than just their athletic ability.
 This class filled needs and, as Swinney has said, they all seem to be a great fit for the Clemson culture.
 There are the natural leaders like Bryan Bresee and guys that will be quiet leaders like Sergio Allen (fans are gonna love his interviews).
 There are comics (Tre Williams) and guys who like to talk (Kevin Swint) and guys like Walker Parks, who brings an intensity to practice and games that every program needs.

 Clemson plays the first home softball game in program history Wednesday and baseball gets underway this weekend with a three-game series.
 Softball plays four games in three days over the weekend while Clemson basketball plays at Pitt Wednesday and hosts Louisville Saturday.
 Add in the other sports and it’s going to be a busy week.